edge-trial/Support/ReadMe_v1.md

 > Make sure you set up a separate public Github account for this purpose.

-Providing as much information as possible about your issue will help our Support Team to give you a more complete response in quick time.
+_Providing as much information as possible about your issue will help our Support Team to give you a more complete response in quick time._

-*We also welcome suggestions for new feature or improvement as they will help make this project more useful for everyone.*

 ------------
 ## 7. Further Reading